Duds/dale-rogers-portfolio/docs/ARCHITECTURE.md

 ## System Overview

-The portfolio is built as a server-side rendered Astro application with static pages and dynamic API routes for form handling.
+The portfolio is built as a **static Astro application** deployed on Azure Static Web Apps with automated CI/CD via GitHub Actions.
+The system has been migrated from server-side rendering to static generation for improved performance and reliability.

+## Current Deployment Architecture

+- **Hosting**: Azure Static Web Apps
+- **CI/CD**: GitHub Actions with automated deployment
+- **Build**: Static site generation with `astro build`
+- **Output**: Static HTML/CSS/JS files in `dist/` directory
+- **CDN**: Azure's global edge network for worldwide distribution

 ## Core Components